 Venice is built in the middle of a shallow lagoon, with the winds of the Sirocco blowing across the Adriatic, Venice has always been at risk of ‘Acqua Alta’, or high water.
 On the night of 12 November 2019, Venice was hit by a tide of water over 1.8m high.
 At its peak, more than 80 per cent of the city was underwater.
 Historic buildings and monuments were flooded.
 Businesses and homes were gutted.
 It was the second worst flood ever recorded in Venice.

 Schiedam is established after the construction of a dike to protect the polderland against seawater.
-Despite the ingenious defence system in the Netherlands, a disaster like the North Sea flood in 1953 (Dutch: Watersnoodramp) can never be completely prevented.
+Despite the advanced defence system in the Netherlands, a disaster like the North Sea flood in 1953 (Dutch: Watersnoodramp) can never be fully overcome.

 Venice has always been at risk of flooding.
 But with climate change causing more damaging storms more often, what does the future hold for this historic city?